+Fund balance is the excess of a fund's assets over its liabilities and reserves, which is held in reserve for future spending.
 Below is an analysis of the more significant changes in fund balance in the City's major funds when comparing FY2023 ending fund balance to prior year's ending fund balance.
+Fund balance is the excess of a fund's assets over its liabilities and reserves, which is held in reserve for future emergency spending.

 General Fund - Fund balance within the General Fund steadily increased from FY2021 to SY2021, due to conservative revenue projections based on unknown economic effects of COVID as well as a slowdown in the pace of projects completed due to continued supply chain issues.
 The projected FY2022 General Fund balance is projected to increase due to one-time American Rescue Plan Act payments to the City as well as significant increases in state shared revenues.
 An intended draw on fund balance is reflected in the FY2023 budget to fund the capital projects and equipment purchases included in the FY2023 budget.
-Projected fund balance at the end of FY2023 is forecasted at approximately \$26.92 million, or 63.8% of annual recurring operating expenditures.
+Projected fund balance at the end of FY2023 is forecasted at approximately \$26.8 million, or 63.5% of annual recurring operating expenditures.